 Wondering where to stay in Medellin?
 I recommend staying in either El Poblado or Laureles and here are a few of my favorite places to stay:

-You can read my full Medellin accommodation guide here.
+You can also read my full Where to Stay in Medellin Guide here.

 This post was proofread by Grammarly